technicalabinesh/Movie-Recommendation-System/README.md

 This project is released under the MIT License, which permits free use, modification, and distribution with proper attribution.

 Contact
-For any inquiries, feedback, or collaboration opportunities, please reach out
+For any inquiries, feedback, or collaboration opportunities, please reach out.